kevnokeeffe/OKeeffe-Craft.Api/README.md

 5. Configure your database connection string in the `appsettings.json` file.
 6. Run `dotnet ef database update` to apply migrations and create the database schema.
 7. Once everything is set up, run `dotnet run` to start the API server.
-8. The API will be accessible at the specified endpoint (e.g., `https://localhost:5001`).
+8. The API will be accessible at the specified endpoint (e.g., `https://localhost:4000`).

 ## Usage

-O'Keeffe Craft API provides endpoints for managing crafting projects, tasks, users, and more.
+O'Keeffe Craft API provides endpoints for managing accounts and your activities.
 You can interact with the API using tools like Postman or integrate it directly into your frontend application.

 ## Documentation